-How to Develop a Plot
+How to Develop a Comic Book Plot

 The plot of a comic book unfolds naturally as events occur and are interpreted through the lens of the characters.
 There is a lot of focus on the characters because they are one of the primary tools that the creator and the audience will use to determine what stories are worth their emotional investment.
 However, for all the attention, the proper creation of characters remains an arcane art form that can take decades to master.
 The process of creation will naturally lead to certain characters taking center stage, and the exact characters who do so will often be a complete surprise to both the creator and the audience.
-But there is no way to force this process; it simply must be allowed to grow in its own time.
+But there is no way to force this process — it must be allowed to grow in its own time.

 Tips from Experts on How to Write a Comic Book Plot:

-Ramon Gil, Comic Book Writer & Entrepreneur, ramongil.com
+Ramon Gil, Comic Book Writer & Entrepreneur, ramongil.com says:

 "I start with an idea or even a title that intrigues me.
 Like "The Hard Code" which my daughter said in passing about something else.
 From there my mind started filling up with images of androids and cops.
 What if this or what if that?
 Once I have the basic premise, I came up with the story outline, and lastly, character development, if I felt that the characters were going to be most interesting to put in that situation.
 Most of my ideas and inspiration come from historical and science documentaries and NPR."

-Palle Schmidt, Comic Book Artist & Writer, comicsforbeginners.com
+Palle Schmidt, Comic Book Artist & Writer, comicsforbeginners.com says:

 "My first tip for making comics would be to work off a script.
 As obvious as it may sound, a lot of aspiring creators are really into the drawing aspect and eager to get to the inks and make it look amazing.
 But skipping the first few steps will likely make you stumble and fall.
 I would recommend at the very least you have an outline of some sorts, covering the basic beats of the story - beginning, middle, end.